DPBourne/Laguerre-Polycrystalline-Microstructures/README.md

 ## Main contributors ##

+These MATLAB functions were written by

 * [Steve Roper](https://www.gla.ac.uk/schools/mathematicsstatistics/staff/stevenroper/#), University of Glasgow
 * [David Bourne](http://www.macs.hw.ac.uk/~db92/), Heriot-Watt University and the Maxwell Institute for Mathematical Sciences
 * Mason Pearce, Heriot-Watt University and the Maxwell Institute for Mathematical Sciences

+This work was in collaboration with Piet Kok (Universiteit Gent, Tata Steel) & Wil Spanjer (Tata Steel).